SwiftDevJournal/BeginningSwiftBook/DataTypes.md

 # Character

 A character stores a single character, such as `R`.
 Swift programs rarely deal with individual characters.
 They usually deal with strings, which are a collection of characters.
+Read the [Strings](Strings) section to learn more about strings.